Pupil Stabs Teacher To Death At French School - UrduPoint

 The teacher was given emergency aid at the scene, but Bayonne prosecutor Jerome Bourrier told AFP she died of her wounds.

-The pupil was arrested and a murder investigation has been opened, he added.
+The pupil was arrested and a murder investigation has been opened, Bourrier said, adding he was not previously known to police.

 He had been carrying a blade some 10 centimetres (almost 4 inches) long, they added.